uodatascience/Intro_to_R/0201_Objects.md

 -   **Base types:** Low-level C types.
 Build the other object systems.

 -   **S3 - "Casual objects":** Objects that use **generic functions**.
-    Rather than asking an object what method to call, the generic function decides which method to call based on the argument classes.
-    Functions contain the **UseMethod("function\_name", object)**
+    S3 methods "belong to" functions, not classes.
+Functions contain the **UseMethod("function\_name", object)** function (see `?UseMethod`).
-    function (see `?UseMethod`), which searches the object's namespace for "function\_name" and passes computation to it. \*\* Find example of S3 object

 -   **S4 - "Formal objects":** Formal classes with inheritance and means by which methods can be shared between classes.
+S4 methods still "belong to" functions, but classes are more rigorously defined.

--   **Reference classes:** Objects that use **message passing** - or the method 'belongs to' the class rather than a function.
+-   **Reference classes:** Objects that use **message passing** - or the method 'belongs to' the object instance rather than the class.
 This is the common `dataframe$column_name` syntax.

 The easiest way to see everything about an object is to use the str() function, short for structure.
 For example we can see everything about